InfernalConcept/DS4DRV_Easy/README.md

  Step 3: Now its kinda paired but not really (dont worry you dont have to do that last step everytime).

- Step 4: Open Terminal and type: ds4drv and hit enter, hold Option and the middle button on the controller once the controller starts flashing you have finished the pairing process.
+ Step 4: Open Terminal and type: ds4drv and hit enter.
+Now, turn off the DS4 by holding the Playstation button for 10 seconds.
+You'll know this has happend when the light turns off.
+Then, hold the Share and the Playstation button on the controller until the controller starts flashing.
+After this, ds4drv should find and connect your DS4, finishing the pairing process.

- Step 5: (Optional) switch to XBox mode by holding R1 L1 and the middle button.
-This mode offer more compatibility in games.
+ Step 5: (Optional) switch to XBox mode by holding R1 L1 and the Playstation button.
+This mode offers more compatibility in games.

 Video guide: https://www.youtube.com/watch?v=y8PFwXfDSk0